bubroz/clipscribe/docs/testing/COMPREHENSIVE_TESTING_PLAN.md

 ## Conclusion

-ARGOS/ClipScribe has significant potential but requires immediate stabilization.
+ClipScribe has significant potential but requires immediate stabilization.
 The timeline and information flow features need fundamental fixes before they can provide value.
 A systematic testing approach will ensure all features work reliably before adding new functionality.

 **Current Status**: NOT PRODUCTION READY - Critical bugs in core features **Target Status**: Stable, tested, and documented for v2.19.0 release